newnewhouston/MangaFactory/README.md

 - If a chapter has no volume assigned on MangaDex, it is placed in a `vol_unnumbered.cbz` when CBZ packaging is enabled
 - When CBZ packaging is enabled, raw page images are removed after each volume's `.cbz` is successfully written; if the CBZ step fails for a volume, that volume's raw files are kept so you can retry without re-downloading
 - The CBZ Processor uses natural sort order for filenames, so `ch9` correctly comes before `ch10`
+- Dropped or picked files are temporarily stored in `.mdf_uploads/` next to the script; you can safely delete this folder between sessions
 - Dependencies are installed into `.mdf_libs/` next to the script and do not touch your system Python

 ---